 What is hypothyroidism?

-When the thyroid does not make enough hormones, it is called underactive thyroid or hypothyroidism.
-The thyroid gland is located in the front lower part of your neck.
-The thyroid controls metabolism.
+When the thyroid gland does not make enough hormones, it is known as under active thyroid or hypothyroidism.
+The thyroid gland is located in the front lower part of your neck and controls metabolism.
 It makes hormones that control heart rate, muscles, bones, and other organs.

-Cancer and cancer treatment can cause problems in the body’s thyroid gland.
+Cancer and cancer treatment can interfere with the functions of thyroid gland.
 It is a treatable condition.
 It can be controlled with medications and follow-up appointments with your healthcare provider.

 How bad is my hypothyroidism?

-Moderate: Symptomatic; thyroid replacement indicated; limiting instrumental activities of daily life (preparing meals, managing money, shopping, doing housework, and using a telephone).
+Moderate: It can limit your instrumental activities of daily life (preparing meals, managing money, shopping, housework, and using a telephone).
+The symptoms are puffy face, loss of libido, constipation, slow heart rate, and headache.

-Severe: Severe symptoms; limiting self-care activities of daily life (eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet). ; hospitalization indicated.
+Severe: It can limit your self-care activities of daily life (eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet).
+You should see a doctor if you have tiredness, depression, muscle ache and weight gain.

 How to manage mild hypothyroidism?